Everything You Need to Know About the Thesis Outline

 About Thesis and Outline

-It doesn’t matter what kind of thesis you need to write; you need to start with an outline.
-You can write a senior thesis outline or a master’s thesis outline.
+It doesn’t matter what kind of thesis statement you need to write; you need to start your writing process with an outline.
 Even PhD theses should start with one.
 Yes, it really is that important!
 In addition, it is usually a good idea to send the thesis outline to your thesis supervisor.
 Why?
 Because it allows him or her to see what you plan to write about and how you plan to structure your paper.
 You can get some pretty valuable feedback early, so you can change things right from the start.
 It’s pretty difficult to make changes after you’ve written 60-70 percent of your thesis.
 The thesis and outline go hand in hand, so you need to make sure the outline is spot-on.

 Why Is the Outline so Important?

-Many students don’t really understand the importance of the thesis paper outline.
+Many students don’t really understand the importance of the thesis statement paper outline.
 Many of them still think that they can write such a complex paper without a proper outline.
 Unfortunately, this is not the way to go forward.
-We strongly advise students to spend one or two days creating an excellent outline.
+We strongly advise students to spend one or two days creating an excellent thesis statement outline before creating a thesis statement.
 Remember, even our experienced academic writers are starting their projects with an outline.
-Here are some of the things you need to keep in mind when deciding to write an outline of the thesis:
+Here are some of the things you need to keep in mind when deciding to write an outline of the thesis statement:

 - The outline will keep you focused on all the important ideas and talking points.
 Without one, you can easily stray from the subject or repeat some information.
 This inevitably leads to penalties.
 Why lose points?